 Step 2: Copy the formula

-Now, if we look at the formulas, we have this
+Now, if we look at the formulas, we find this

 - The first formula just focuses on row 2.
 And the number of times the email is found is obviously 1.

 - Now, once we have copied down to row 7, the selection range is $I$2:I7, so the number of times the email is found in this range is 2 times.

 - And so on for the rest of ranges.

 Now we have to sort our document on 2 keys:

 - The email (the criteria of the COUNTIFS function)

 - The Update from the newest to the oldest